 Cristo Rey Jesuit High School—Chicago

 Since 2005, IAA has been a corporate sponsor of Cristo Rey Jesuit High School's Corporate Work Study Program, a nationally recognized model that has been replicated in 25 schools across the country.
-To date, IAA has welcomed more than 20 students, who work in teams of two to four as they fulfill 181 days of work at IAA during the school year.
-Students allocate their earnings to pay for 72% of the cost of their education.
-In addition, the Chicago school's college preparatory education resulted in every member of its 2013 senior class being accepted into college.
+To date, IAA has welcomed more than 20 students, who work in teams of two to four as they fulfill 181 days of work at IAA during the school year, allocating their earnings to pay for more than half of their education.

 First Responders and Jaws of Life Training